Aleshini/Aleshini/README.md

 Hi there 👋

-- 🔭 I’m currently working on expense tracker.
+- 🔭 I’m currently working on language translator.
 - 🌱 I’m currently learning Python Programming Language.
 - 🤔 I’m looking for help in finding great project ideas to test and enhance my skills.
 - 📫 How to reach me: shalinijuyal3@gmail.com